HumaIlyas/Project-3/README.md

 ___
 # Rules to play the game
-The player has to enter his/her name before randomly generating 5 ship locations on both player's grid and the computer's grid, these are signified with the letter "o".
+* The player has to enter his/her name before randomly generating 5 ship locations on both player's grid and the computer's grid, these are signified with the letter "o".

-First the player has the attempt to hit the battleships on computer's grid.
+* First the player has the attempt to hit the battleships on computer's grid.
 The player has to enter a number for a row and a column (essentially, co-ordinates) to hit the battleship.
-If the suspected location is on a battleship, it is a hit and marked as "*".
-If the location is not on a battleship, it is a miss and marked as "x".
+If the suspected location is on a battleship, it is a hit and marked as ' * '.
+If the location is not on a battleship, it is a miss and marked as ' x '.

-After that there will be the computer's attempt to hit the battleships on player's grid.
+* After that there will be the computer's attempt to hit the battleships on player's grid.
 The coordinates will be randomly generated to hit the battleship.
-If the suspected location is on a battleship, it is a hit and marked as "*".
-If the location is not on a battleship, it is a miss and marked as "x".
+If the suspected location is on a battleship, it is a hit and marked as ' * '.
+If the location is not on a battleship, it is a miss and marked as ' x '.

-The player and the computer will have ten attempts to find all the 5 battleships.
+* The player and the computer will have ten attempts to find all the 5 battleships.
 If all the 10 attempts are taken with or without hiting all the 5 battleships, the result will be displayed with the final score and the message to announce the winner.

 ## Flowchart to plan Battleships Game logic
 For the plan of Battleships Game logic, a flowchart was made, which is provided below.